emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 pi@navio: ~ $ sudo nano /lib/systemd/system/ardupilot.service
 ```

-All lines marked '#' are comments and have no effect on ardupilot service.
+All lines marked '#' are comments and have no effect on ArduPilot service.
 So you need to uncomment one line to launch quadcopter/plane or rover on Navio 2.
 For example if you want to run `arducopter-octa`, you should remove '#' symbol from corresponding line in ardupilot.service file:

 ```bash